ferrocene/criticalup/docs/src/using-criticalup/creating-sample-manifest.rst

 ..
 SPDX-FileCopyrightText: The Ferrocene Developers
 ..
 SPDX-License-Identifier: MIT OR Apache-2.0

-.. _creating_sample_manifest:
+.. _creating_a_manifest:

-Creating sample manifest
+Creating a manifest
 ========================

-This chapter describes a way to quickly create a sample ``criticalup.toml`` for your project.
+This chapter describes a way to quickly create a ``criticalup.toml`` for your project.

-Creating a sample manifest file
+Creating a manifest file
 -------------------------------

 Running the ``init`` command will create a file ``criticalup.toml`` in the current working directory.